MelissaData/AddressObject-Dotnet-Linux/README.md

     These are convenient when you want to get results for a specific address in one run instead of testing multiple addresses in interactive mode.

-- -l or --license (optional): a license string to test the address object
+- -l or --license (optional): a license string to test the Address Object
 - -q or --quiet (optional): add to command if you do not want to get any console output from the Melissa Updater

 When you have modified the script to match your data location, let's run the script.
 There are two modes: